AboutAcademicsAdmissionsStudentsFacultyLibraryAlumni & GivingPublic ServiceCareer ServicesNews

 What if I think I should be exempt from the TOEFL exam?

 There are very limited exceptions to the TOEFL requirement.
-A detailed explanation of the TOEFL requirement and exceptions can be found in How to Apply.
-Applicants should read this explanation and, unless they fit the limited exceptions, they must consult the Graduate Studies Office if they wish to be considered for an exemption—they should not assume they are exempt.
+A detailed explanation of the TOEFL requirement and exceptions can be found in How to Apply

-Is the LSAT or other tests (besides the TOEFL test) required?
+Is the LSAT or are other tests (besides the TOEFL) required?

 No, unless the applicant is a graduate of a U.S. or Canadian law school.

-Potential applicants can apply through LSAC starting in September 2009.
-If you cannot access the application, please contact the Graduate Studies Offices at gradadmitlaw@virginia.edu.
+Potential applicants can apply through LSAC starting Sept.
+1. See How to Apply.
+If you cannot access the application, please contact LSAC at @email.

 What does an application consist of?